 A further redundancy followed one of the teams coming out of the blue light collaboration arrangement with Cheshire Constabulary.
-The last redundancy is part of the review of the senior leadership team, following a paper going to and approved by the Fire Authority at the meeting in December 2020.
+The last redundancy was part of the review of the senior leadership team, following a paper going to and approved by the Fire Authority at the meeting in December 2020.

-During 2022-23 there were no payments relating to termination benefits.
 See Note 23 for the number of exit packages and total cost per band.